 The pill can have some serious side-effects, but these are very uncommon.
 For most women the benefits of the pill outweigh the possible risks.
 All risks and benefits of you taking the pill should be discussed with your doctor or nurse.

 Taking the pill can increase the risk of some types of cancer but also protect against other types.
 Research into the risk of breast cancer in people taking the pill is complicated and the results are not straightforward.
-Some studies suggest a possible link between the pill and a slightly increased risk of cancer of the cervix if the pill is taken for more than eight years.
+Some studies suggest a possible link between the pill and a slightly increased risk of cancer of the neck of the womb (cervix) if the pill is taken for more than eight years.
 Some research suggests a link between using the pill and developing a rare liver cancer.

-However, there is a reduced risk of developing cancer of the ovary, uterus and colon in people taking the pill.
+However, there is a reduced risk of developing cancer of the ovary, womb (uterus) and colon in people taking the pill.
 When all cancers are grouped together, the overall risk of developing a cancer is reduced if you take the pill.
 Further research is ongoing.

 Who cannot take the pill?